chlorine3545/customcdn/README.md

 **This repository is not a private CDN for accelerating images or resources but should be seen as a supplementary submission for public resources not directly included.
 Anyone can reference the resources in this repository through jsDelivr, etc., without violating laws, regulations, and platform-related provisions.
 I promise not to use the public welfare CDN for private purposes, nor will it be used as a tool for sharing large resources like an image hosting service without the permission of the manager.**

 > [!important]
 > Strongly against any abuse of public services!
-Support the open-source movement, and salute the developers who selflessly provide public services!
+Support the great open-source cause, and salute the developers who selflessly provide public services!